Apply to Study Materials Science

-Please also watch our UCAS Personal Statement Advice video before starting your own statement.
+UCAS also offer Personal Statement Advice before starting your own statement.

 1. Academic ability

 How is the applicant doing in their chosen subjects?
 How good are they at problem-solving?
 How likely are they to achieve their predicted grades?
 Has the applicant had to overcome hardships – why are their grades impressive?
 Please also emphasise if the applicant is the first to go to university in their family or if they have any care responsibilities or if they are disadvantaged in other way.
 Please read more about contextual offers.

 2. Be specific about courses

 The majority of our students complete the three A-Levels (or equivalence) at the end of two years – so if an applicant is completing a modular course, please be specific and be clear if the applicant will be resitting any modules.
 We also receive applications from students who complete their A-Level Maths early, some go on to complete Further Mathematics (achieving 4 A-Levels).
 However, there will be a few who don’t – please provide an explanation for completing one subject earlier than the other two.
 This is important as we look at this to see whether the applicant will be successful at Imperial College London.

 3. Contribution to the school community

 This should compliment what the applicant has said in their personal statement.
 We are particularly looking for how the applicants are with working in a team, time management and leadership skills.
 This information will be used to determine whether an applicant will settle well within our small Materials community, how they might contribute outside of their studies and how they may manage their mental wellbeing.